I’m an outdoor runner. Some people are, some people aren’t, but for me there is no grey area.

 In the last 5 months I have gone for 85 runs covering 727.20 miles.
 All but 2 of those runs and 11 of those miles have been outdoors.
 That equates to 97.65% – which I would say places me firmly in the “outdoor runner” category.

 I can in fact remember both of my indoor runs vividly.

-This time of year the “challenge” for outdoor runners is not snow, ice, wind and storms – it is something far more difficult and in a lot of ways far more dangerous.
+This time of year there is a new “challenge” for outdoor runners and that is not snow, ice, wind and storms – it is something far more difficult and in a lot of ways far more dangerous.
 Heat.

 Overheating occurs as your body begins to lose the battle in how much sweat can be evaporated from your skin.
 This is the primary “cooling mechanism” in each of our bodies.

 As your internal body temperature rises you start to sweat.
 Your body then begins to send more blood to the capillaries at the surface of your body, where it is cooled by coming in contact to your “cooler” skin.

 While this is taking place there is a battle being fought elsewhere over this same supply of blood.
 As you continue to run and cover miles, your body calls for more and more oxygen to be sent to your muscles.
 As this blood flows to your muscles being placed under a heavy load – less of it can be sent to the skin – and overheating results.

 Your body is forced to make a choice between the two.
 Either the oxygen (and the blood carrying it) will go to your muscles allowing you to keep your pace – which will cause you to overheat OR the blood will go to the surface of your skin to cool your body – but less oxygen will be available for your muscles which will slow your performance.